box/box-python-sdk-gen/docs/ai.md

 ### Returns

-This function returns a value of type `AiResponseFull`.
+This function returns a value of type `Optional[AiResponseFull]`.

-A successful response including the answer from the LLM.
+A successful response including the answer from the LLM.No content is available to answer the question.
+This is returned when the request item is a hub, but content in the hubs is not indexed.
+To ensure content in the hub is indexed, make sure Box AI for Hubs in the Admin Console was enabled before hub creation.

 ## Generate text